totalhack/zillion/README.md

 ### **Warehouse Configuration**

-A `Warehouse` may be created from a from a JSON or YAML configuration that defines its fields, datasources, and tables.
+A `Warehouse` may be created from a JSON or YAML configuration that defines its fields, datasources, and tables.
 The code below shows how it can be done in as little as one line of code if you have a pointer to a JSON/YAML `Warehouse` config.

 ```python